llpeterson/internetworking/trend.md

 This is important because it means that users of those abstractions don't need to change—they see a faithful reproduction of the resource being virtualized.
-Virtualization also means that the different users (sometimes called *tenants*) cannot interfer with each other.
+Virtualization also means that the different users (sometimes called *tenants*) cannot interfere with each other.
 So what happens when we try to virtualize a network?

 VPNs, as described in [Section 3.2](basic-ip.md), were one early